 - IN1 HKAS 27 Separate Financial Statements contains accounting and disclosure requirements for investments in subsidiaries, joint ventures and associates when an entity prepares separate financial statements.
-The Standard requires an entity preparing separate financial statements to account for those investments either at cost, er in accordance with HKFRS 9 Financial Instruments, or using the equity method. - IN2 The Standard is effective for annual periods beginning on or after 1 January 2013.
-Earlier application is permitted.
-[Deleted] - IN3 Investment Entities (Amendments to HKFRS 10, HKFRS 12 and HKAS 27), issued in December 2012, introduced an exception to the principle in HKFRS 10 Consolidated Financial Statements that all subsidiaries shall be consolidated.
+The Standard requires an entity preparing separate financial statements to account for those investments at cost or in accordance with HKFRS 9 Financial Instruments. - IN2 The Standard is effective for annual periods beginning on or after 1 January 2013.
+Earlier application is permitted. - Investment Entities (Amendments to HKFRS 10, HKFRS 12 and HKAS 27), issued in December 2012, introduced an exception to the principle in HKFRS 10 Consolidated Financial Statements that all subsidiaries shall be consolidated.
 The amendments define an investment entity and require a parent that is an investment entity to measure its investments in particular subsidiaries at fair value through profit or loss in accordance with HKFRS 9 (or HKAS 39 Financial Instruments: Recognition and Measurement, if HKFRS 9 has not yet been adopted) instead of consolidating those subsidiaries in its consolidated and separate financial statements.
 Consequently, the amendments also introduced new disclosure requirements for investment entities in HKFRS 12 Disclosure of Interests in Other Entities, with related disclosures introduced in this HKFRS.